the-turing-way/the-turing-way/MartaMM-dataviz.md

 ## Various issues in data visualisation

 Data visualisation can be defined as _the visual representation and presentation of data to facilitate understanding_.
 It involves seeing data using _marks_ (for example, shapes) and _attributes_ such as size, position, and colours.
+Good data visualisation helps us to show vast amounts of numbers and relations between them at a glance, using

 The understanding process involves three steps:
 - Perceiving (what do I see?)